How to Change the Brake Pads on a 2006 Ford Escape

 Ford Escape Brakes

 The Ford Escape is one of America's most popular SUVs.
-It is great for family who have one or two kids with a roomy back seat and great cargo space.
+It is great for a family who has one or two kids with a roomy back seat and great cargo space.

 This how-to will walk you through changing the brake pads on a 2006 Ford Escape 4X4 with a V6 engine.
-This lens would also be applicable for a 2001 through 2007 Ford Escape as these years share the same body style and mechanics.
+This is also applicable for 2001–2007 Ford Escapes, as these years share the same body style and mechanics.